 An interactive mapping application that allows users to find information related to addresses in Fairfax County, including elected officials (local, state, and federal), voting precinct and polling place.
 To begin, enter an address in the box and click Search.

 Federal Voting Assistance Program (FVAP)

 Voting assistance for service members, their families and overseas citizens.
 A program of the US Department of Defense.

 National Mail Voter Registration Form

 Available in 15 languages, this form can be used to register U.S. citizens to vote, to update registration information due to a change of name, to make a change of address or to register with a political party.
 Important: You must follow the state-specific instructions listed for your state.
 Provided by the U.S. Election Assistance Commission.

 Vote411 Voter Guide

 The League of Women Voters of the Fairfax Area is a nonpartisan political organization encouraging informed and active participation in government.
-Their voters guides, which become available just prior to an election, include biographical information and candidate responses to questions on the issues.
+Their voters' guides, which become available just prior to an election, include candidates' biographical information and responses to questions on the issues.
 The league also produces Facts for Voters, an annual brochure of government officials, agencies and services with contact information.

 Legislative Information System (LIS)